rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 Hayashizaki Jinsuke Shigenobu was born Asano Tamimaru (浅野民丸) or possibly Tamiharu (民治)[^5] on the 12th day of the first month of the 11th year of the Tenmon era (1542).
 When Tamimaru was three years old, his father, Asano Kazuma Shigenari (浅野数馬重成), was murdered by a man named Sakakawa (or Sakakami) Ichiunsai (坂川（坂上）一雲斎), who fled the province.
 Tamimaru's widowed mother, daughter of a Tateoka retainer named Takamori, raised him alone in poverty, praying every day at the Hayashizaki shrine for her late husband to be avenged.

-At the age of 8, Tamimaru began training in Kyō-ryū kenjutsu under Higashine Jirōdayū.
+At the age of 8, Tamimaru began training in Kyō-ryū (京流) kenjutsu under Higashine Jirōdayū (東根二郎太夫).
 The revelation happened in the fifth month of the 23rd year of the Tenmon era (1554), when Tamimaru was 13 years old.
 Upon turning 14 the following year, he changed his name to Hayashizaki after his birthplace, and took the adult names of Jinsuke and Shigenobu in honour of his father.
 Jinsuke was his father's childhood name, and Shigenari (重成), in which Shigenobu changed the second kanji, the father's adult name.

 ## Interpretation of the moral symbolism